idb-project/the-idb/README.md

 ## It all began with puppet and puppetdb

 The primary adapter for gathering informations has been PuppetDB.
-Thats the reason why - unlike other adapters - the PuppetDB adapter is bundled directly within the idb.
+That's the reason why - unlike other adapters - the PuppetDB adapter is bundled directly within the idb.
 Don't fear: the idb can be used without puppet just fine.